Forum Director, The Open Group

 Security Forum Vice-Chair

-Director of Insights Research, Security Compass
+Director of Insights Research at Security Compass

 ZTA Working Group Co-Chair, Security Forum